madjid123/bilio/README.md

 - Login
 - Logout
 - Track own activities
-- Issue books
+- Issue documents
-- Renew books
+- Renew documents
-- Return books
+- Return documents
 - Pay fines (not ready yet, will be added asap)
-- Browse books showcase
+- Browse documents showcase
-- Add, edit and delete comment on any books comment section
+- Add, edit and delete comment on any documents comment section
 - Upload/Update profile picture
 - Update profile and password
 - Delete account

-### Browse books module functionalities
+### Browse documents module functionalities

 This module can be accessed by anyone

-- Show all books
+- Show all documents
-- Find books on filtered search
+- Find documents on filtered search